Jacob birthed 12 Tribes through a number of different women

-Laban allowed Jacob to negoitiate a deal were all the solid colored animals were Laban’s, and all the stripped, speckled or spotted, belonged to Jacob.
+Laban allowed Jacob to negotiate a deal where all the solid colored animals were Laban’s, and all the stripped, speckled or spotted, belonged to Jacob.

-I live among elite breeders of largen animals— it’s easy for someone in the know to breed animals in their favor, and that is exactly what Jacob did.
+I live among elite breeders of large animals— it’s easy for someone in the know to breed animals in their favor, and that is exactly what Jacob did.

 The net result was financial prosperity for Jacob, and mediocrity for Laban.